-The first thing I came across is a big green house full of orchids, collected from all over North East.
+The first thing I came across is a big greenhouse full of orchids, collected from all over North East.
 Some local youth have been employed here to tend to and guide the visitors.

-Rest of the plot is full of other type of herbs, plants and flowers.
+Rest of the plot is full of another type of herbs, plants and flowers.
 There is also a photo gallery of orchids with names.
-Among other things, I learnt the name of one particular orchid that has been maintained for decades by my parents back at home.
+Among other things, I learned the name of one particular orchid that has been maintained for decades by my parents back at home.
 We never knew its name but now we do.
 It is, Phaius Tancarvilleae and here is a picture from home and not from that park.
 It blooms in spring (March-April) every year.

-Apart from that there is also a “seed bank” that intends to protect aforementioned local crop species as well related information such as their names in local languages.
+Apart from that there is also a “seed bank” that intends to protect the aforementioned local crop species as well related information such as their names in local languages.
 There is also a provision for local food and performances by folk artists although it did not particularly interest me.

 So, this park is an attempt to collect scores of native crops and plants, preserve and cultivate them and increase awareness.
 We will have to wait for some time to see how far it goes but let us just say that it is an important task that requires attention.
 Also, let the name not mislead you.
 It is not only about orchids but intends to collect all sorts of plant species and educate visitors about local farming practices.
 It is located slightly ahead of the main entry point to Kaziranga at Kohora.
 In case you do not find it, just ask the locals.

 On the flip side, they were charging INR 500 to anyone with a DSLR apart from the entry fee.
 I am just getting tired of this increasing hostility towards DSLR owners at many tourist spots in this country.
 First I faced it in Namdapha.
 Everyone owns a DSLR nowadays and that does not make them professionals.
 (From what I have heard, they have reduced the rate to 300 nowadays).